So you’ve decided to take the plunge and try to sell your quilts. Do you know where to start?

 It’s easy to get started with an online shop once you have your products and photos ready.
 You need to have a name for your business.
 Many artists find that using their actual name is a good idea to help people remember them.
 My business name is Cindy Grisdela Art Quilts.
 It’s simple, it includes my name, and it says what I do.

 Most of the online shops have easy step-by-step procedures for establishing your shop and adding the items you plan to sell.
 It’s a good idea to fill each step out completely to give the prospective purchaser as much information about you and your products as you can.

 But once you’ve gotten everything set up, either online or at a show, and you’re open for business, don’t assume that people will start lining up to buy your art.
 Showing your high-quality work is just the beginning!

 Tell your story

 Be ready to interact with your potential customers.
 Tell them your story.
 I’m convinced that people buy the artist and the story as much as they buy the art itself.
 What is unique about what you do?
 Do you use unusual materials or have an interesting creative process?
 Give them a visual picture of how you work or what your inspirations are — whatever it is that makes you or your work special.
 You can do this in person at a show, or create interesting copy describing your work in your online shop.
 My story revolves around my use of bold color, improvisational designs and interesting texture in the stitching, shown in my Burst of Orange quilt above.

 Another alternative to selling your quilts is to sell the patterns.
-Bluprint has pages of patterns for sale by members, such as the NY Beauty Circle of Flying Geese, above, by Bluprint member Better Off Thread.
+Craftsy has pages of patterns for sale by members, such as the NY Beauty Circle of Flying Geese, above, by Craftsy member Better Off Thread.